mozilla/gecko-dev/security/nss/doc/rst/releases/index.rst

 .. note::

-   **NSS 3.102** is the latest version of NSS.
+   **NSS 3.102.1** is the latest version of NSS.
    Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_102_release_notes`

-   **NSS 3.101.1 (ESR)** is the latest ESR version of NSS.
+   **NSS 3.101.2 (ESR)** is the latest ESR version of NSS.
    Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_101_1_release_notes`

 .. container::

-   Changes in 3.102 included in this release:
+   Changes in 3.102.1 included in this release:

-   - Bug 1880351 - Add Valgrind annotations to freebl Chacha20-Poly1305.
+   - Bug 1905691 - ChaChaXor to return after the function
-   - Bug 1901932 - missing sqlite header.
-   - Bug 1901080 - GLOBALTRUST 2020: Set Distrust After for TLS and S/MIME.
-   - Bug 1615298 - improve certutil keyUsage, extKeyUsage, and nsCertType keyword handling.
-   - Bug 1660676 - correct length of raw SPKI data before printing in pp utility.